0xDBFB7/synchrotron-project/notes.md

+## TODO

+- Checklist
+- Flowchart of strong suits of different techniques a la diffeq flowchart

 #### Why are three gratings used to span the wavelength range rather than two on other light sources?

 #### Shouldn't a grating monochromator have higher order modes, which would let the background bremnsstralung from distant bending dipole get through?
 How are these filtered out?